 Debt settlement in Texas is different from consolidation.
 Also known as debt arbitration or debt negotiation, the practice involves negotiating with creditors to accept a lower balance that the creditor accepts as a balance paid in full.
-A lot of the TX credit card relief programs touted online are merely offering a program to settle your debt.
+Many TX credit card relief programs touted online merely offer a program to settle your debt.

 A settlement program includes only one monthly payment for each client.
 That payment is deposited into a trust account (also known as a “Special Savings Account or SPA).
-As money accumulates in the SPA, one by one each creditor is settled and paid until a person is debt-free or until all accounts included in the program are satisfied in full.
-Creditors are not paid on a monthly basis, like with consolidation and credit counseling services, but rather paid in lump sum payments.
+As money accumulates in the SPA, one by one, each creditor is settled and paid until a person is debt-free or until all accounts included in the program are satisfied in full.
+Creditors are not paid monthly, like consolidation and credit counseling services, but rather paid in lump sum payments.
 Fees and settlement funds are all included in the monthly payment.